-- 1) Current status of Pharmacovigilance and Risk Control in China - Li Zhang, China Food Drug Administration - Pharmacovigilance and risk management are playing increasing role in the areas of public health.
+- 1) Current status of Pharmacovigilance and Risk Control in China - Li Zhang, China Food Drug Administration

 - To integrate international medical and ensure safe medication for the patients of the world, it is very significant to establish an internationally standardized procedure to share the experience of post marketing drug surveillance and safety information. - China's had developed PV system and post marketing surveillance in China has grown rapidly with remarkable achievements. - A key safety monitoring system strengthens drug safety monitoring and research on new drugs and strong signals. - China started online ADR reporting in 2004.
 Network System was put into trial practice in August 2011. - China's practices of risk management in 2012 include bulletin press release, PV newsletter, revision of the prescribing information/package leaflet, risk communication with manufacturers, restriction on marketing and use, suspension and withdrawal from the market. - For the better PV system in China, we work to strengthen education, training, and publicity and the roles of pharmaceutical manufacturers as the main body of post-marketing surveillance and risk management.
 Also, we will integrate recourses, establish drug safety surveillance and investigate the platform of research in APEC and beyond.